tornede/py_experimenter/docs/source/usage.md

 ## Executing the PyExperimenter

-The actual execution of the `PyExperimenter` only needs a few lines of code.
+The actual execution of `PyExperimenter` only needs a few lines of code.
 Please make sure that you have created the [experiment configuration file](#experiment-configuration-file).
 Below the core functionality is elaborated on.

 ```python
 from py_experimenter.experimenter import PyExperimenter